Jochem654/Weather-widget/README.md

 It's possible to open it in a browser and you can open it in a browser window.

+## Download Files
+1. Click the green code button
+2. Click on Download Zip
+3. Open File explorer
+4. go to downloads
+5. Right click the compressed Weather-widget-main and click on the Extract all

+## Install Node.js
+1. Go to https://nodejs.org in a browser
+2. install node.js by following the instruction on the website.
+3. open your command prompt.
+4. Run the command "npm -v" to see if node.js is installed.

 ## Browser
 1. open the file explorer
 2. go to the Weather-widget file location.